 The business model of trivago is based on a Cost-Per-Click (CPC) model.
 The company, therefore, makes money whenever a user clicks on one of its listings.
-Another source of income includes a subscription package (named Business Studio PRO), tailored at the hotels registered on its platform.
+Other sources of income include subscriptions and display ads.

 Founded in 2005 and headquartered in Düsseldorf, Germany, the company has become a huge success.
 In 2012, Expedia went on to acquire a majority stake (61.6 percent) in exchange for $632 million.
 Four years later, trivago went public on the Nasdaq stock exchange, becoming the first German startup to do so.

 How trivago Works